-F. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hrobotics
+F. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hrobotics G. Entries: Each exhibitor is limited to one item per class.

-+H-861-001 Robotics Poster (SF236)-Create a poster (14 x 22 inches) communicating a robotics theme such as "Robot or Not", "Pseudocode", "Real World Robots", "Careers in Robots", "Autonomous Robotics", "Precision Agriculture" or a robotic topic of interest to the 4-Her.
++H-861-001 Robotics Poster (SF236) - Create a poster (28 inches x 22 inches) communicating a robotics theme such as "Robot or Not", "Pseudocode", "Real World Robots", "Careers in Robots", "Autonomous Robotics", "Precision Agriculture" or a robotic topic of interest to the 4-Her.

-+H-861-002 Robotics Notebook (SF237)-Explore a robotics topic indepth and present your findings in a notebook.
++H-861-002 Robotics Notebook (SF237) - Explore a robotics topic indepth and present your findings in a notebook.
 Documentation should include any designs, research, notes, pseudocode, data tables or other evidence of the 4-Hers learning experience.
 The notebook should contain at least three pages.
-Topics could include a programming challenge, a programming skill, calibration, sensor exploration, or any of the topics suggested in Class 1.
+Topics could include a programming challenge, programming skills, calibration, sensor exploration, or any of the topics suggested in Class 1.